Skip to Content

 What is Compound Butter?

-Compound butter is butter that’s blended with other ingredients to make a flavorful spread, like this pesto butter.
-It’s a quick way to enhance meals like pasta, steak, and boneless leg of lamb.
-For more butter recipes, try my savory bone marrow butter, chimichurri butter, or onion butter.
+Compound butter is simply butter blended with flavorful mix-ins like this homemade pesto butter to instantly elevate everyday meals.
+It’s an easy way to flavor pasta, steak, or boneless leg of lamb with very little effort.
+For more like this, try savory bone marrow butter, chimichurri butter, or caramelized onion butter.

 Key Ingredients

-• Garlic: Include two fresh garlic cloves for the best flavor.
+• Garlic: Minced garlic adds the best flavor.

 Additions and Substitutions